Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Experimental setup

 \subsection{Detector}

-STAR ~\cite{ref:star_det} is a multi-purpose detector with large acceptance at RHIC.
+STAR ~\cite{ref:star_det} is a multi-purpose detector with a large acceptance at RHIC.
 In this analysis, three main STAR subsystems are used: the Time Projection Chamber (TPC)~\cite{ref:tpc_det}, the Barrel Electromagnetic Calorimeter (BEMC)~\cite{ref:bemc_det}, and the Beam-Beam Counters (BBC)~\cite{ref:bbc_det}.
-The STAR TPC is a gas-filled detector providing tracking of charged particles with pseudorapidity $|\eta| <$ 1 and full azimuthal angle range.
-It is used for momentum measurement and particle identification via energy loss ($dE/dx$) for charged particles with $\pt >$ 0.2 GeV/$c$.
-The STAR BEMC is a lead-scintillator sampling calorimeter surrounding the TPC with a depth of 21 radiation lengths, which covers the full azimuth and $|\eta|<$ 1.
-The BEMC is segmented into 4800 projective towers, each with size of $0.05 \times 0.05$ in $\phi \times \eta$.
-It is used for electron identification and as a fast trigger detector for high-$\pt$ electrons.
-The STAR BBC, covering 3.3 $<|\eta|<$ 5.0, is located on both sides of the center of the detector at a distance of 3.75 m.
+The TPC is a gas-filled detector providing tracking of charged particles with the pesudorapidity range of $|\eta| < 1$ and full azimuthal coverage.
+It is used for momentum determination and particle identification via energy loss measurement ($dE/dx$) for charged particles with $\pt > 0.2\, \rm GeV/c$.
+The BEMC is a lead-scintillator sampling calorimeter surrounding the TPC with a depth of 21 radiation lengths, covering the full azimuth ($\phi$) and $|\eta|< 1$.
+The BEMC is segmented into 4800 projective towers, each with a size of $0.05 \times 0.05$ in $\phi \times \eta$.
+It is used for electron identification and provides online triggers for high-$\pt$ electrons.
+The BBC, covering $3.3 <|\eta|< 5.0$, is located on both sides of the center of the detector at a distance of 3.75 m.
 Each BBC is made up of 18 hexagonal scintillator tiles.
 Signals in both BBCs form a prompt coincidence to provide a minimum bias trigger.

-\subsection{Triggers and Datasets}
+\subsection{Triggers and datasets}